ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/authentication/solve-cluster-certificate-renewal-issue.markdown

 there is no downtime.

 The disadvantage is that an admin needs to access the machines themselves.
-They need to edit the settings.json file on all nodes and restart the RavenDB service (one-by-one for no downtime).
+They need to edit the settings.json file on all nodes and restart the RavenDB service (node-by-node for no downtime).

 ---